gonghaohuang/SillyTavern/CONTRIBUTING.md

 1. Required software: git and node.
 2. Recommended editor: Visual Studio Code.
-3. You can also use GitHub Codespaces which sets up everything for you.
+3. You can also use GitHub Codespaces which sets up everything for youu.

 ## Getting the code ready